NBFxSuccess/SocialNetworkAPI/README.md

 MIT

 ## Contribution
 Contribute if you would like.
-Redo in SQL if you are going to.
+Redo with SQL if you are going to.

 ## Tests